future-proof-iot/Femto-Container_tutorials/README.md

 # Femto-Containers

-Femto-Containers are small containers hosting a virtual machine based on the Linux eBPF architecture, running on microcontroller-type devices.
-This makes it a suitable tool for DevOps workflows with small applications deployed on low-power IoT devices.
+Femto-Containers are small containers hosting a virtual machine based on the Linux [eBPF](https://ebpf.io/) architecture, running on microcontroller-type devices.
+This makes it a suitable tool for secure DevOps workflows with small applications deployed on low-power IoT devices.
-This [paper](https://dl.acm.org/doi/pdf/10.1145/3528535.3565242) describes Femto-Containers in details.
+Check out this [paper](https://dl.acm.org/doi/pdf/10.1145/3528535.3565242) for a description of Femto-Containers in details.
 If you want to cite this work, please cite it as such:

 *K. Zandberg, E. Baccelli, S. Yuan, F. Besson, JP Talpin.
 Femto-Containers: Lightweight Virtualization and Fault Isolation For Small Software Functions on Low-Power IoT Microcontrollers.
 In Proc. of 23rd ACM/IFIP MIDDLEWARE, Nov.
 2022.*